PLGA: Copolymer

-PLGA degrades by hydrolysis of its ester linkages in the presence of water.
+Degradation mechanism

+PLGA degradation is mainly governed by bulk erosion rather than surface erosion, specifically in microspheres and implants.
+Water penetration throughout the polymer matrix in these systems results in homogeneous hydrolysis of its ester linkages, leading to a progressive decrease in molecular weight before significant loss of mass occurs.
 It has been shown that the time required for degradation of PLGA is related to the monomers' ratio used in production: the higher the content of glycolide units, the lower the time required for degradation as compared to predominantly lactide materials.
 An exception to this rule is the copolymer with 50:50 monomers' ratio which exhibits the faster degradation (about two months).
 In addition, polymers that are end-capped with esters (as opposed to the free carboxylic acid) demonstrate longer degradation half-lives.
 This flexibility in degradation has made it convenient for fabrication of many medical devices, such as, grafts, sutures, implants, prosthetic devices, surgical sealant films, micro and nanoparticles.

-PLGA undergoes hydrolysis in the body to produce the original monomers: lactic acid and glycolic acid.
-These two monomers under normal physiological conditions, are by-products of various metabolic pathways in the body.
-Lactic acid is metabolized in the tricarboxylic acid cycle and eliminated via carbon dioxide and water.
-Glycolic acid is metabolized in the same way, and also excreted through the kidney.
-The body also can metabolize the two monomers, which in the case of glycolic acid produces small amounts of the toxic oxalic acid, though the amounts produced from typical applications are minuscule and there is minimal systemic toxicity associated with using PLGA for biomaterial applications.
-However, it has been reported that the acidic degradation of PLGA reduces the local pH low enough to create an autocatalytic environment.
-It has been shown that the pH inside a microsphere can become as acidic as pH 1.5.
+Degradation behavior is also influenced by factors like polymer composition, molecular weight, pH, ionic strength, etc. This process is usually accompanied by the formation of an acidic environment within the polymer matrix due to the accumulation of lactic and glycolic acid degradation products, which can further accelerate autocatalytic degradation.
+Limited diffusion of acidic byproducts can lead to localized pH gradients and heterogeneous degradation within larger PLGA systems.
+These effects are relevant for drug delivery applications, resulting in drug stability and release kinetics impacts.